Russian man who flew on Los Angeles flight without passport or ticket charged with federal crime

 “Ochigava claimed he had not been sleeping for three days and did not understand what was going on,” the complaint said.

 He told officials he might have had a plane ticket to come to the United States, but he was not sure.
-He also said he didn’t remember how he got through security in Copenhagen and wouldn’t explain what he was doing in the Scandinavian city, according to the complaint.
+He also said he did not remember how he got through security in Copenhagen and would not explain what he was doing in the Scandinavian city, according to the complaint.